• Skip to primary navigation

 Parks Canada has its own shuttle service from Lake Louise to Moraine Lake (you can also take a Parks Canada shuttle from Banff to Lake Louise, and then on to Moraine Lake from there).

 First, reserve your shuttle ticket online.
 You can do so in advance, but additional tickets are also released at 8 am two days prior to departure day.
 On the day of your visit to Moraine Lake, park your vehicle at the Park and Ride, located at the Lake Louise Ski Resort.
-You will first take the shuttle to Lake Louise and then connect Lake Louise and Moraine Lake on a first-come, first-serve basis via the Lake Connector shuttle (available to Parks Canada Shuttle reservation holders only).
+You will first take the shuttle to Lake Louise and then connect Lake Louise and Moraine Lake on a first-come, first-served basis via the Lake Connector shuttle (available to Parks Canada Shuttle reservation holders only).
 Your ticket includes a return shuttle service from either lake back to the Park and Ride when you are ready.

 Heads up: your shuttle ticket does not include a Banff National Park entry fee and your Banff National Park entrance fee does not serve as a shuttle ticket.
 Both are required to visit Moraine Lake.